base-angewandte/image-backend/docs/configuration.md

 separate frontend that will be responsible for loading the base header.
 Until then, if you want to have the base header included in image's root page, set this some site with available base header, e.g. https://***REMOVED***/

-### POSTGRES\_\* & REDIS\_\*

-For both databases the `*_PORT` setting should be fine by default, unless you explicitly use a different port for those docker services.

-The `POSTGRES_PASSWORD` has to be the same as the one set in the root folder _.env_ file.
-If you deploy everything with docker, you don't have to set it here explicitly, as the environment variable will already be set by docker based on the root _.env_ file.